 Preventing glaucoma is important if you want to enjoy good vision all your life.
 The best prevention tool is an annual eye examination.
-Those under the age of 45 should get their eyes examined every four years, or every two years if they are at higher risk.
-People over the age of 45 should get an eye exam every two years if no risk factors are present, or every year if they are at higher risk.
+Everyone (especially people over the age of 45) should get an eye exam every two years if no risk factors are present, or every year if they are at higher risk.
 Any change in your vision is also a good reason to visit the eye doctor.

 Glaucoma is known as the “silent thief of sight.”
 Complications can be avoided with early detection, but glaucoma typically does not show symptoms until it reaches its later stages.
 With angle-closure glaucoma, complications such as blindness can be prevented with quick and successful treatment.
 Complications of glaucoma may include:

 - Blindness, or some significant degree of vision loss